 3. Schedule your content

-Consistency is key when it comes to promoting your business on Instagram.
+Consistency is key when it comes to promoting your business on Instagram, and your business page.

 If someone visits your profile and sees your most recent Instagram post was two weeks ago, there’s no reason for them to hit the follow button.
 Similarly, if their Instagram feed is overwhelmed with posts from your business, they’ll be less likely to follow you.